 Proprietary Specifications demand that only one specific product be used for a given installation.
 It commonly utilized if the portion of a project requires a certain performance that only one product can achieve.
 This could ultimately drive up project costs.

-It is critical for building/design product manufacturers to understand the various types of specification as well as in which spec scenarios their products will most frequently be considered.
+It is critical for building/design product manufacturers to understand the various classifications and types of specification in construction, as well as in which spec scenarios their products will most frequently be considered.